agrawalia/ERC1155-Avatar-NFTs/README.md

 Minted NFTs are deployed on [Opensea Testnet](https://testnets.opensea.io/collection/unidentified-contract-fveu3ezdrb)
 ## Features

-- ERC1155 smart contrct to mint and transfer Avatar NFTs in Polygon Mumbai Testnet.
+- ERC1155 smart contract to mint and transfer Avatar NFTs in Polygon Mumbai Testnet.
 - Used ethers.js library to interact with smart contracts.
 - Used IPFS to upload images and metadata to upload JSON file ino IPFS.